Mainland islands aim to protect and restore habitats on the mainland of New Zealand through intensive management of introduced pests.

 They are called mainland 'islands' because they are defined areas that are isolated by fencing, geographical features or, more commonly, intensive management of pests.

-There are five major mainland islands that are managed by DOC.
+There are major mainland islands that are managed by DOC.
 All have uniquely different ecosystems.

 - Boundary Stream Mainland Island